Chas McCormick Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 26th among all league pitching staffs.
+- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.

-- The Mets surrender the fourth-most home runs in baseball (100 total, 1.4 per game).
+- Mets pitchers combine to allow the fourth-most home runs in baseball (101 total, 1.4 per game).

-- Scherzer gets the start for the Mets, his 12th of the season.
-He is 5-2 with a 4.45 ERA and 60 strikeouts in 56 2/3 innings pitched.
+- Verlander makes the start for the Mets, his ninth of the season.
+He is 2-3 with a 4.40 ERA and 39 strikeouts in 45 2/3 innings pitched.

-- The righty's most recent appearance was on Tuesday against the New York Yankees, when he threw 3 1/3 innings, surrendering six earned runs while allowing seven hits.
+- In his most recent time out on Wednesday against the New York Yankees, the right-hander threw six innings, giving up one earned run while surrendering three hits.

-- In 11 games this season, the 38-year-old has a 4.45 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.